microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/intune-devices-windowsmanageddevice.md

 ---
 title: "windowsManagedDevice resource type"
 description: "Windows devices that are managed or pre-enrolled through Intune"
+localization_priority: Normal
 author: "tfitzmac"
-localization_priority: Normal
-ms.prod: "intune"
+ms.prod: "Intune"
 ---

 # windowsManagedDevice resource type

-> **Important:** APIs under the / beta version in Microsoft Graph are in preview and are subject to change.
+> **Important:** APIs under the /beta version in Microsoft Graph are subject to change.
 Use of these APIs in production applications is not supported.

-> **Note:** Using the Microsoft Graph APIs to configure Intune controls and policies still requires that the Intune service is [correctly licensed](https://go.microsoft.com/fwlink/?linkid=839381) by the customer.
+> **Note:** The Microsoft Graph API for Intune requires an [active Intune license](https://go.microsoft.com/fwlink/?linkid=839381) for the tenant.

 Windows devices that are managed or pre-enrolled through Intune

 Inherits from [managedDevice](../resources/intune-devices-manageddevice.md)